nic-str/astropix-python/README.md

     - optional arguments:
         - clock_period_ns, default 10
         - inject, default `False`.
 When true configures the pixels to accept an injection voltage
+2. Initializing voltages
+    - call `astro.init_voltages([none required] slot, vcal, vsupply, vthreshold, [optional] dacvals)`
+    - slot: Usually 4, tells chip where the board is
+    - vcal: calibrated voltage.
+Usually 0.989
+    - vsupply: voltage to gecco board, usually 2.7
+    - vthreshold: ToT threshold voltage.
+Usually 1.075 ish
+    - optional, dacvals: if you want to configure the dac values, do that here

-2. Initalizing the ASIC
+3. Initalizing the ASIC
     - call `astro.asic_init()`
     - Usage: `astro.asic_init([no required], dac_setup: dict, bias_setup: dict, digital_mask: str)`
     - Optional arguments:
         - dac_setup: dictionairy of values which will be used to change the defalt dac settings.
 Does not need to have a complete dictionairy, only values that you want to change.
 Default None
         - bias_setup: dictionairy of values which will be used to change the defalt bias settings.
 Does not need to have a complete dictionairy, only values that you want to change.
 Default None
         - digital_mask: text data of 1s and 0s in a 35x35 grid (newline seperated rows) specifying what pixels are on and off.
 If not specified chip will be in analog mode
-3. initializing voltages
-    - call `astro.init_voltages([none required] slot, vcal, vsupply, vthreshold, [optional] dacvals)`
-    - slot: Usually 4, tells chip where the board is
-    - vcal: calibrated voltage.
-Usually 0.989
-    - vsupply: voltage to gecco board, usually 2.7
-    - vthreshold: ToT threshold voltage.
-Usually 1.075 ish
-    - optional, dacvals: if you want to configure the dac values, do that here
 4. initalizing injector board (optional)
     - call `astro.init_injection()`
     - Has following options and defaults: